-Besides using SoundHelix as a standalone Java application or accessing the SoundHelix API from other Java software, SoundHelix can also be used as a JNLP-based applet or a webpage-based applet.
+Besides using SoundHelix as a standalone Java application or accessing the SoundHelix API from other Java software, SoundHelix can also be used as a JNLP-based applet or as an applet embedded into a webpage.

 If your browser supports Java 6 applets and MIDI is available, you should already hear the applet playing.
 Note that it might take a while to load and initialize the applet (see below).